Training 2 in 1

-Only those who have a training or employment contract with one can get a study place Company or a cooperating organization.
-Instead of months-long semester breaks there are - as in professional life - “only” 30 days of vacation a year.
+Only those who have a training or employment contract with one can get a study place Company or a cooperating institution.
+Instead of months of semester vacation, there is - as in professional life - “only” 30 days of vacation a year.

 Related to the company

 And the thesis is usually written on a topic that is closely related to work in the company.
-On the other hand, you do not have to worry about how to finance your studies, and even after the graduation, the transfer is relatively safe - quasi-paid studying with a job guarantee.
+On the other hand, you do not have to worry about how to finance your studies, and even after graduation, the acquisition is relatively safe - quasi-paid study with job guarantee.